New Data | Download our 2025 Comp & Culture Report to gain insights on compensation, transparency, and equity to transform your HR strategies in 2025.

 What causes the gender pay gap?

 These numbers reflect the “uncontrolled” or “unadjusted” pay gap, regardless of job type, industry, years of experience, education, certifications, and other factors.
-However, when all factors are accounted for, that is, when comparing a man and a woman with the same qualifications and job title, the “controlled” gender pay gap is much less — in the US it’s 99 cents for every dollar a man makes.
-The challenge for women, though, is how to get that “same” job and title.
+However, when all factors are accounted for—that is, when comparing a man and a woman with the same qualifications and job title—the “controlled” gender pay gap is much smaller.
+In the U.S., women earn 99 cents for every dollar a man makes in this scenario.
+But the challenge for women often lies in gaining access to those “same” jobs and titles.

 Do I have a pay gap problem?